|

 these time frames have included on occasion the Monday, Wednesday, and Friday

-must wholly reserve the times for which they have officially enrolled in this
+3702L section must wholly reserve the times for which they have officially

-an activity that conflicts with the time of a required BIOL 3702
+another course assigns an activity that conflicts with the time of a required

-lecture/laboratory activity, the student should immediately notify both that
+BIOL 3702 lecture/laboratory activity, the student should immediately notify

 SmartBook Exercises.
 For each chapter covered, students should